MichaelWard405/Project_Yore/README.md

 # Project YoRe

-Project Yore is a comprehensive framework for building, training, and deploying a customizable, transformer-based chatbot.
-It features a from-scratch PyTorch implementation with LoRA (Low-Rank Adaptation) for efficient fine-tuning and a powerful data acquisition toolkit for creating robust training datasets from various sources.

 The project is split into two primary components:
-1.  **`Cato_Neural_Net.py`**: The core chatbot engine, featuring a custom transformer model, training loops, and a dual interface (CLI and REST API).
+1.  **`Cato_Neural_Net.py`**: The core chatbot engine, featuring a custom transformer model, training loops, and a dual interface.
-2.  **`Data_Collector.py`**: A versatile data acquisition utility designed to scrape websites and transcribe audio/video content to generate training data.
+2.  **`Data_Collector.py`**: A versatile Multi-Media data acquisition utility designed to scrape websites and transcribe audio/video content to generate training data.

 ## Features